 Based on criteria provided in the NYSDOT Load and Resistance Factor Design (LRFD) Bridge Design Specifications, the Tappan Zee Bridge is classified as a "critical bridge".
 A critical bridge is required to be open to all traffic once inspected after a major event and it must be useable by emergency vehicles and for security, defense, economic or secondary life safety purposes immediately after the major event.
-The structure lacks the structural and service redundancy necessary to sustain extreme natural events such as hurricanes and earthquakes, man-made events such as fires or vessel allisions or security related events.
+The structure lacks the structural and service redundancy necessary to sustain extreme natural events such as hurricanes and earthquakes, or man-made events such as fires or vessel allisions or security related events.
 Structural redundancy is defined as the ability of a structure to sustain an extreme event, and service redundancy is defined as the ability of a structure to remain in service or have available alternative traffic accommodations.
 Lacking these redundancies, the bridge is vulnerable to damage from such events, and as a consequence, traffic disruption or full closure could result while repairs are undertaken.

 In the mid-1980s, notable deterioration of the Tappan Zee Bridge was recorded, prompting the beginning of an extensive repair program by NYSTA.
-Subsequently, targeted repairs were made to all segments and components of the Tappan Zee Bridge,

-Population and Employment Growth: 2010 to 2047 including the concrete deck, steelwork, bearings, columns, and piles.
+Subsequently, targeted repairs were made to all segments and components of the Tappan Zee Bridge, including the concrete deck, steelwork, bearings, columns, and piles.
 Through the mid-1990s, these continuous repairs by NYSTA were sufficient to improve the overall condition of the Tappan Zee Bridge.
 However, major rehabilitation of the deck bearings, barriers, steelwork, and concrete was initiated in September 2007 due to the high rate of deterioration.
 The overall condition of the Tappan Zee Bridge continues to decline, with extensive, iterative repairs required to keep the bridge safe for the near-term.
-Between 2000 and 2010, NYSTA spent over \$500 million to maintain the bridge, and NYSTA estimates that an additional \$1.3 billion would be spent over the next decade to keep the existing bridge in a state of good repair.
+Between 2000 and 2010, NYSTA spent over \$500 million to maintain the bridge, and NYSTA estimates that an additional \$1.3 billion would need to be spent over the next decade.
+Major work activities would include seismic upgrades to portions of the bridge, navigational safety improvements, steel and concrete repairs, and other miscellaneous work to continue to keep the bridge safe for the traveling public.